veraison/services/README.md

 Provisioning service provides a REST-based API for external trusted supply chain actors (for example, Endorsers) to provision Reference Values, Endorsed Values (known as Endorsements), and Trust Anchors into Veraison Trusted Services.

 This service acts as a frontend for accepting a [CoRIM](https://github.com/veraison/corim) payload containing Endorsements and Trust Anchors.
-On the back end it communicates with [VTS](#Veraison-Trusted-Services) which receives the payload and uses Attestation Format (e.g. PSA) specific decoders to extract information, store, retrieve, and manage the Endorsements and Trust Anchors.
+On the back end it communicates with [VTS](#Veraison-Trusted-Services) which receives the payload and uses Attestation Scheme (e.g. PSA) specific decoders to extract, store, retrieve, and manage the Endorsements and Trust Anchors.
 The API details are documented under [Endorsement Provisioning Interface](https://github.com/veraison/docs/tree/main/api/endorsement-provisioning).
 This service accept a variety of Endorsement Formats.
 For now, PSA (Profile 1 & Profile 2), CCA, TPM and
 Parsec (CCA and TPM) based Endorsements are supported.

 Refer to [scope](https://github.com/veraison/docs/blob/main/project-overview.md#scope---provisioning) for full set of services that shall be provided by the provisioning service.